mctrl-io/mctrl/README.md

   Fox: Actually, you literally just did that.

   Otter: Look, bro, I'm about to lose my cool all over you.
-Step up to my tub if you're feeling like feisty, Fox.
+Step up to my tub if you're feeling all feisty, Fox.

   Fox: I thought Otters were always cool.